Energy Efficiency for Multifamily Buildings

 - Proposal review: If you have a proposal from a contractor for an energy efficiency project, we’ll review it to make sure that all energy saving opportunities are included, and that it meets eligibility requirements for Seattle City Light financial incentives.

-- Direct-install services are energy efficiency improvements made in individual units at no cost to owners or occupants.
-These include installation of energy-efficient lighting (LEDs), and complimentary distribution of low-flow showerheads, faucet aerators, and advanced power strips.
+- Direct-install services are energy efficiency improvements made in individual units and building common areas at no cost to owners or occupants.
+These include installation of energy-efficient lighting (LEDs), and complimentary distribution of low-flow showerheads and faucet aerators.

 - Equipment and product incentives are designed to encourage owners and property managers to purchase and install energy-efficient equipment.
 Some examples include common area lighting, windows and insulation, and other appliances.